Documentation

 Usage: my_program [(<one-argument> <another-argument>)]

-In this case, a valid program invocation could be with either no arguments, or with 2 arguments.
+In this case, a valid program invocation could be with either no arguments, or with both arguments together.

 Mutually-exclusive elements can be separated with a pipe | as follows: